 Cape Girardeau – April 25, 1863 – The conflict was part of the pursuit of U.S. Brigadier General John McNeil through Southeast Missouri by Confederate Brigadier General John S. Marmaduke.

 After McNeil found out about the plan of the Confederates to attack his troops near Bloomfield, he moved to the better-fortified post at Cape Girardeau.
 Though Confederate Colonel George Carter had been instructed not to pursue McNeil unless he retreated to Pilot Knob, Carter followed anyway and was soon joined by General Marmaduke.

 At Cape Girardeau, an engagement erupted, involving four to five hours of artillery bombardment before the Confederates retreated to Jackson, Missouri, and then back to Arkansas.
 The Union victory resulted in 12 Union casualties and 325 Confederate casualties.

 Union General McNeil, with reinforcements, then pursued the fleeing enemy, engaging in minor skirmishes until they reached the border.
 Once there, Marmaduke was able to turn the Union forces back.

 Afterward, controversy followed.
 In September 1863, Confederate General John Marmaduke accused his immediate superior officer, Brigadier-General Lucius M. Walker, of cowardice in action for not being present with his men on the battlefield.
-Walker, who was insulted, then challenged Marmaduke to a duel, which resulted in Walker’s death on September 6, 1863.
+Walker, who was insulted, challenged Marmaduke to a duel, resulting in Walker’s death on September 6, 1863.